rjaros/kvision-guide/part-1-fundamentals/events.md

 }
 ```

-You can bind many different event handlers with one call to `setEventListener` method.
+You can bind many different event handlers with one call to the `setEventListener` method.

 ```kotlin
 button.setEventListener {